While the Simscape™ Driveline™ library contains a Planetary Gear, you can create your own custom

 On a driveshaft mounted to a gear wheel by lubricated, nonideal bearings, the viscous friction experienced by the axis is controlled by the viscous friction coefficient μ.
 The viscous friction torque on a driveshaft "a" is –μa·ωa, where ωa is the angular velocity of the driveshaft with respect to its mounting or carrier (if a carrier is present).

-Open the Simple Gear 5:1 and Simple Gear 2:1 blocks.
+Open the Gear High and the Gear Low blocks.
+Under Meshing

-both.
 Enter efficiencies less than 1, but greater than 0.
-For example,
+For example, for

 Leave the other settings as they are, including zero viscosity.
 Close the blocks.